MSLNZ/GTC/docs/API/serialisation_model.rst

     :align: center
     :alt: IntermediateNode class

-    The ``IntermediateNode`` holds information about an intermediate result.
+    The IntermediateNode holds information about an intermediate result.

 Marshalling
 ===========
 Marshalling before storage
 --------------------------
-Before serialisation, a selection of uncertain numbers is added to an archive.
-When the selection is complete, the archive is prepared for storage and serialised.
+Initially, a selection of uncertain numbers is added to an archive.
+Then the archive is locked (preventing further changes) and prepared for storage and serialised.

 The archive must store information about all influences (elementary uncertain numbers) associated with the uncertain numbers selected for storage.
 This is critical to restoring the uncertain numbers in a later session.
-A collection of leaf node objects are stored in the archive for this reason.
-The collection is indexed by ``eUID``.
+A collection of leaf node objects satisfying this requirement is stored in the archive.
+The collection is indexed by an ``eUID``.

 .. figure:: ../images/dm/leaves_collection.png
     :align: center
     :alt: Class for collecting leaf nodes

-    An associative collection of leaf nodes accessed by the corresponding ``eUID``.
+    An associative collection of leaf nodes accessed by the corresponding eUID.

-Uncertain numbers selected for storage are tagged with a text label to identify them in the collection (the tag is not same as the uncertain-number label).
+The uncertain numbers selected for storage are tagged with a text label to identify them in the collection (this tag is not necessarily related to the uncertain-number label).
 Collections of tagged uncertain real numbers are included in the archive.
 Elements in this collection may be one of two types: ``eReal`` (shown above), for elementary uncertain real numbers, or ``IntermediateReal``, for intermediate uncertain real numbers.

 .. figure:: ../images/dm/reals_collection.png
     :align: center